Heenan Family: 1987

 Although John Studd had departed at the end of 1986, Heenan scored a major coup for his stable in January 1987, when André turned heel and challenged Hogan for the title at WrestleMania III.
 In what was billed as "the biggest title match in wrestling history", Hogan was successful in his match against André in front of a reported 93,173 fans at the Silverdome in Pontiac, Michigan.
 Following the defeat at WrestleMania, André would go into seclusion; Heenan would meanwhile set about expanding the Heenan Family and leading Harley Race in matches against Hogan.
 In May 1987, The Islanders (Haku and Tama) were scheduled for a match on Superstars of Wrestling.
 Their opponents were the popular Can-Am Connection (Rick Martel and Tom Zenk), in what was billed as a scientific match.
 Heenan appeared at ringside during the bout, seemingly surprising both teams, the referee, and the commentators.
 The confusion allowed The Islanders to attack the Can-Ams from behind, giving The Islanders a countout win.
 Tama's gave a flying headbutt to Zenk on the arena floor as Heenan gloated over his new tag team.
 A summer feud between the two tag teams was brewing, but was scrapped when Zenk departed the WWF.
+The feud was transferred over to the newly formed tag team Strike Force (professional wrestling) after Tito Santana replaced Tom Zenk in the now defunct Can-Am Connection.
+The feud picked up steam in October of that year after Strike Force upset the Hart Foundation for the WWF Tag Team Championship giving Bobby and his family a championship program.
 On July 15, "Ravishing" Rick Rude was added to the Heenan Family at a Superstars taping in Glens Falls, New York.
 At this point, the group was at its largest, with André, Bundy, Orndorff, Rude, Race, Hercules, Haku and Tama all managed by Heenan.

 In August 1987, the Family took a hit when Orndorff dumped Heenan and joined Oliver Humperdink.
 A month later, he joined other managers in an effort to sign Bam Bam Bigelow, in an angle that was called "The Battle for Bam Bam".
 Bigelow in the end wound up a babyface when he denounced all the heel managers and announced that his manager was going to be Oliver Humperdink.
 In November, André would officially return and won the inaugural Survivor Series elimination tag team match.
 On December 7, Heenan would again lead Bundy in an effort to dethrone Hulk Hogan at a Saturday Night's Main Event XIV taping in Landover, Maryland.
 Bundy was once again defeated and would leave the WWF the following month, but André would attack Hogan and set up a rematch for 1988.